cubeapm/docs/docs/Installation/5_kubernetes-installation.md

         ```

-    - Update `persistence.storageClass` to defines storage "templates" that automatically provision PersistentVolumes (PVs) when pods request storage via PersistentVolumeClaims (PVCs).
+    1. Update `persistence.storageClass` to define storage templates that automatically provision PersistentVolumes (PVs) when pods request storage via PersistentVolumeClaims (PVCs).

         (Optional) Also update `persistence.size` to define the size of the storage.